bitcoinnano/Bitcoin-Nano/doc/abc/uahf-technical-spec.md

 NOTE 1: This is an optional feature which clients do not strictly have to implement.

-NOTE 2: This bit is currently referred to as NODE_BTCNANO_CASH and displayed as "CASH" in user interfaces of some Btcnano clients (BU, ABC).
+NOTE 2: This bit is currently referred to as NODE_BTCNANO_NANO and displayed as "NANO" in user interfaces of some Btcnano clients (BU, ABC).

 ## References